Welcome to the Joint Water Commission

 Joint Water Commission Water Treatment Plant - 4475 SW Fern Hill Road, Forest Grove, OR 97116

-The Joint Water Commission (JWC) is the primary drinking water supplier in Washington County, Oregon, and is responsible for treating, transmitting, and storing potable water for about 450,000 customers.
+The Joint Water Commission (JWC) is the primary drinking water supplier in Washington County, Oregon, and is responsible for treating, transmitting, and storing potable water for more than 458,000 customers.

 Four agencies share ownership in the JWC – Cities of Hillsboro, Forest Grove, and Beaverton, and the Tualatin Valley Water District (TVWD).
 The JWC also wholesales water to the City of North Plains.